 After deriving (updating) list of candidate UE(s), the NEF notifies the AI/ML Enablement Server with the (derived/updated) list of candidate UE(s) by invoking the Nnef_MemberUESelectionAssistance_Notify service operation as defined in clause 5.2.6.32.4 of 3GPP TS 23.502 [6].

-5. The AI/ML Enablement Server decides/updates the FL member list for the FL process based on the collected analytics and/or assistance information and may also according to the AI/ML member selection policies.
+5. The AI/ML Enablement Server decides/updates the FL member list for the FL process based on the collected analytics and/or assistance information and may also according to the AI/ML member selection policies introduced in clause 8.14.

-Editor's Note: the details of step 5 are FFS.

 6. If request in step 0, the AI/ML Enablement Server responses to the consumer with the FL member(s) information.

 The steps 1-3 and 4 can be performed simultaneously, sequentially, or alternately.
 For example, if new analytics keeps generated at the ADAES during the FL process, the steps 2-5 may repeat until the end of the FL process.
 If the analytics request from the AI/ML Enablement Server update dynamically during the FL process, the steps 1-5 may repeat until the end of the FL process.